mquandalle/meteor-typescript-compiler/README.md

 ## Introduction

-TypeScript is a typed superset of JavaScript from Microsoft that compiles to plain JavaScript.
+TypeScript is a typed super set of JavaScript from Microsoft that compiles to plain JavaScript.
 It brings strong typing to JavaScript offering classes, modules and interfaces.

 TypeScript is supported on both the client and the server.
 Files ending with `.ts` are automatically compiled to JavaScript.